Speakers

 • What does a water treatment company do?

-• What is the water used for?
+• What is the water needed for?

 • How is the water structured?

-experiments and knowledge transfer
+Experiments and knowledge transfer

 • Cooling with water – in industry and in the private sector